gioelecrispo/gioelecrispo.github.io/content/blog/a-computer-vision-based-bed-fall-detection-algorithm.md

 ## How I implemented it
-The Bed Fall Detection algorithm I created is based solely on video images.
+The Bed Fall Detection algorithm I developed is based solely on video images.
-Its final version is based on six main macro steps:
+Its final version is composed of six main macro steps:
 1. **Correct positioning of the camera** with respect to the bed;
 2. **_Normalization_ of the image** with respect to the focus point and lens parameters;
 3. **Identification of the Region of Interest (RoI)** next to the bed to be monitored;